Important Things to Know About Total Loss Vehicles

 Once we inspect your vehicle, a claim representative will contact you within 48 hours to discuss the vehicle evaluation and total loss process with you.
 If you don’t plan to keep the vehicle, this is when you must agree to move it to a storage free location; you’ll also need to find your title and all keys.

 Your claim representative will provide any paperwork required by Farmers or the state to conclude the settlement.
 When your vehicle has been deemed a total loss, you should also contact your local agent to discuss continuing coverage.

 What if I am still making payments on my vehicle?

-It is a good idea to contact your financial institution and advise them your vehicle has been declared a total loss and that your insurance company will be contacting them to obtain information about your vehicle loan.
-Your financial institution has the right of first payment before payment is made to you.
-You may owe more than your vehicle’s actual cash value.
-Please be sure to remain current on regularly scheduled loan payments until that balance is cleared.
+It’s a good idea to advise your financial institution that your vehicle has been declared a total loss and that your insurance company will make contact to obtain information about the loan.
+Your financial institution has the right of first payment before any payment is made to you.
+Remember that you may owe more than your vehicle’s actual cash value.
+And please be sure to remain current on regularly scheduled payments until the loan’s balance is cleared.

 Can I keep my car?

-Depending on state-specific statutes, you may be able to retain your vehicle, in a process known as “owner retained salvage.”
-We adjust your vehicle’s actual cash value by the salvage price to determine the settlement amount.
-Keep in mind that you may not be able to carry first-party collision or comprehensive coverage on the vehicle and you may have to report your vehicle to your Department of Motor Vehicles (DMV) as salvaged.
-In some cases, certain body shops will not repair a vehicle that has been declared a total loss.
-It is a good idea to consult with your local agent about these auto coverage issues.
+Depending on state-specific statutes, you may be able to keep your vehicle in a process known as “owner retained salvage.”
+If you choose this option, we adjust your vehicle’s actual cash value by its salvage price to determine a settlement amount.
+You may have to report your vehicle to your Department of Motor Vehicles (DMV) as salvaged, and in some cases, certain body shops will not repair a vehicle that has been declared a total loss.
+Keep in mind that you may not be able to carry first-party collision coverage on the vehicle; it is a good idea to consult with your Farmers agent about these auto coverage issues.

 If you have any other questions, contact your Claim Representative.